grafana/tempo/docs/tempo/website/setup/linux.md

    systemctl enable enterprise-traces.service
    ```

-## Create a GET configuration file
+## Create a Tempo configuration file

 Copy the following YAML configuration to a file called `enterprise-traces.yaml`.